I left my Instant Pot in the box for at least 6 months, but not for the reasons everyone else does.

 - Grease the bottom of the Instant Pot container with butter or coconut oil.

 - Soak all but the maple syrup, salt and vanilla overnight in the Instant Pot.

 - Don’t forget to close the valve!

 - It will take about 15-20 minutes to get up to pressure.

 - Stir in the salt, maple syrup, and vanilla and serve with milk.
 (Tip: Put these ingredients next to the IP the night before so you remember!)

 If you want to do even less in the morning, feel free to include the syrup and salt in the overnight soak and skip the vanilla.
 It’s a pretty flexible recipe!!

 Leaving out the salt, by the way, is just an old-fashioned way to soak that some say can make whole grains more digestible.
 More on soaking grains here.

-** I bet you could save on prep time and use a cup or two of applesauce instead of the apples, or just have your kids cut them up like we do in the Kids Cook Real Food eCourse!
+I bet you could save on prep time and use a cup or two of applesauce instead of the apples, or just have your kids cut them up like we do since our kids learned how to cook.

 No fresh cranberries?
 I buy them at the holiday season and freeze right in the bag for later, but you could certainly use dried cranberries or cherries.
 Yum!